XML Input

 Frequently Asked Questions

-Alphanumeric and a few safe characters (e.g. -, ., _, ~) stay as-is.
-Spaces, punctuation, angle brackets, ampersands, and other special characters become %XX hex sequences per RFC 3986.
+Alphanumeric characters and a handful of unreserved symbols (-, _, ., ~) stay untouched.
+Everything else — spaces, angle brackets, ampersands, quotes — becomes %XX hex sequences per RFC 3986.

 Related Tools